Timbersaw-wangzw/WES-ICP/README.md

 target point clouds:
 - target points.txt
 ```
-The directory `github_repo` is lie algebra library.
+The directory `github_repo` is the lie algebra library.
 The program includes three algorithms
 ```
 1. sparse point to point